1973 Allentown mayoral election: Republican primary

 Mayor Bartholomew was given the task of reorganizing the municipal government from the ground up to accommodate the new city charter.
 To this end he created a 911 line, a K-9 Corps, a citywide newspaper recycling program, the Allentown Drug Commission and the Allentown Council of Youth.
 However, to finance these expansions, the city's budget ballooned, with Bartholomew needing to levy more taxes, which was deeply unpopular with the fiscal-conservative establishment of the Allentown Republican Party.

-Bartholomew would face a primary challenge from local perennial candidate Leroy S. Bogert, who was the president of the "South Side Republican Club" and would run for the Republican nomination eight separate times between 1951 and 1977.
+Bartholomew faced a primary challenge from local perennial candidate Leroy S. Bogert, who was the president of the "South Side Republican Club" and ran for the Republican nomination eight separate times between 1951 and 1977.
 Bogert opposed public institutionalized housing, waging a grassroots NIMBY campaign against the Cumberland Gardens Project.
-Bogert also campaigned against fluoridation, not due to health concerns, but due to the shear cost, as well as opposing the city administration's high salaries.
+Bogert also campaigned against fluoridation, not due to health concerns, but due to the sheer cost, as well as opposing the city administration's high salaries.
 Bogert also supported a spur route linking routes 22 and 309, and tax relief for senior citizens.

-Bogert would shockingly win the primary by just 216 votes, thanks in part due to a late endorsement by the WLVT-TV, the first time they had endorsed any political candidate.
+Bogert won the primary by just 216 votes, a major upset credited in part to a late endorsement by the WLVT-TV, the first time they had endorsed any political candidate.